CallumBeaney/blogge/content/blog/insecurity.md

 ```

 <br>
-This means that with something as basic as this (written in C to be edgy):
+This means that with something as basic as this:

 ```
 #include <stdio.h>